izzetalpha/WorkspaceSwitcher/README.md

 * Restart
 * Exit

-Double-clicking the tray icon opens the custom window switcher.
+Double-clicking the tray icon opens the settings.

 ## Installation